PShravan/django-user-activity/README.md

 # user_activity project
-user activity is a RESTful api for retrieving the user activity data from database
+user activity is a django RESTful api for retrieving the user activity data from database

 ## setup venv